 Digital scarcity changes all this.
 With non-fungible tokens, digital assets can be truly unique and their ownership can be proven, as well as transferred on the blockchain in minutes, resulting in an immutable and unalterable transaction record.

 Why is all of this a big deal?
 NFT art has even grabbed the attention of the notoriously impenetrable art market, commanding high prices and support from prestigious auction houses like Christie’s and Sotheby’s.
 Still, if you are not much of a collector, and feel indifferent toward owning pieces of digital art or getting a unique avatar on social media, what’s the point?

 Well, maybe you’ve got a favorite game where you can earn and use items that help your progress?
 Gaming is one space where NFT adoption is very high at the moment, and for good reason.
 With non-fungible tokens, you can really own those special items: they won’t be lost if your account is compromised, or the game servers crash.
 If you choose to sell them, both you and the buyer can have confidence that ownership will be transferred securely.
 Potentially, you could even move items between compatible games and bring your loot into the next edition, the spinoff, or a parallel universe.
-If you are looking for examples of blockchain-powered games, check out Axie Infinity and CryptoBlades, both of which MEW wallet Android users can play right now!
+If you are looking for examples of blockchain-powered games, check out Axie Infinity and CryptoBlades, both of which MEW wallet app users can play via the built-in web3 browser.

 NFTs also hold a lot of potential for fans of creators and athletes.
 Limited edition recordings, posters, and videos can be distributed as NFTs to the blockchain, instantly giving followers a unique, collectible piece of the artist’s work.
-Alternatively, access to exclusive content, like Ashton Kutcher’s Stoner Cats, can also be awarded as an NFT.
+Alternatively, access to exclusive content can also be awarded as an NFT.